yevbes/Flowable-Last-Update-Time/README.md

 With many inserts at the same time the performance can drop significantly.
 For that reason it is proposed to keep events in memory using the LIFO stack approach.
 If after a certain time no events is detected, the last event entered is registered and the stack is cleaned.

 ## Event types captured
-Timer, Activity, Process, Task, Variables, Entity
+Multi instance activity, Activity, Process, Task, Variables, Entity

 ## Event analysis
 Events that used in the listener.